senuido/stash-scanner/README.md

 ## What it does
 - Retrieves item prices and currency rates from poe.ninja's API regularly
 - Automatically generates filters according to retrieved item prices
-- Allows you to configure your own item filters in a fashion similiar to poe.trade
+- Allows you to configure your own item filters in a similar fashion to poe.trade
 - Connects to PoE stash API and consumes item information
 - Parses items and attempts to find a match according to the configured filters
 - When a match is found, a notification message is shown and a whisper message is copied to the clipboard
+- Stores a minimal amount of information to prevent unnecessary notifications

 ## What is it good for
 - Snipe items you're interested in without having 20 tabs open on your browser, taxing your computer